randomhost/weather/README.md

 - `getFeedUrl()`
 Returns the last set weather API feed URL.

-- `setLocationId($id)`
+- `setLocationName($name)`
-Sets the location ID (WOEID) for retrieving weather data from Yahoo Weather API.
+Sets the location name for retrieving weather data from Yahoo Weather API.

-- `getLocationId()`
+- `getLocationName()`
-Returns the last set location ID for retrieving weather data.
+Returns the last set location name for retrieving weather data.

 - `setSystemOfUnits($systemOfUnits)`
 Sets the system of units to be returned by the feed.